 What to do when you are hired

-If you are a Work-Study supervisor, you will need a copy of the Federal Work-Study Handbook and also be given access to the Federal Work-Study Management Site.
-If you need any assistance with either of these, please contact the Federal Work-Study Coordinator in the Financial Aid and Scholarships Office.
+If you are a Work-Study supervisor or wish to become a Work-Study Supervisors, you will need to be granted access to the Federal Work-Study Management Site.
+If you have any questions please contact the Federal Work-Study Coordinator in the Financial Aid and Scholarships Office at (816)235-1154.

 Other Employment Opportunities

 Didn’t receive a Work-Study award?
 Still looking for part-time employment?
-Check out the resources and other job opportunities available to you at Career Services, including the Roo Career Network.
+Check out the resources and other job opportunities available to you at Career Services.